 Stress fractures are considered an overuse injury.
 The repeated stress from activity or running causes the muscles to fatigue; when the muscle can’t absorb the stress anymore it transfers the stress to the bones.
 If the stress on the bones is too high it can form small fractures in the bone called stress fractures.
 Stress fractures can arise not only from high level activity but any change in gait pattern or activity level.

 - Pain localized to the area of the stress fracture

 - Pain is generally gradual and improves with offloading the area

 - Pain with normal or high level activities

 - Edema or swelling to the area

 - Immobilization of the area with a cast or walking boot

 - Compression of the area with ankle sleeve or ace wrap

 Stress fractures can take up to 6 to 8 weeks to completely heal.
-This doesn’t mean you can’t exercise, as swimming is good for the foot and in some cases biking is allowed.
+This doesn’t mean you can’t exercise!
+Swimming is a great, low-impact activity for the foot, and in some cases biking is allowed.
 Prevention of stress fractures include a healthy diet containing plenty of calcium and vitamin D, gradual increase in exercises and even alternating forms of exercise, proper support in exercise equipment and shoes, and exercise programs which strengthen the lower leg and foot muscles and tendons.